Agablue-red/MLClass/README.md

 ```
 The main dataset is a combination of two datasets.
 The first set comes directly from the lecturer and includes expert assessment of the company.
 The second set was downloaded by the authors at Yahoo finance and used to calculate the rate of return.

-During data preparation, `397` stock indices were removed because the symbols of companies in both sets didn't match.
+During data preparation, `397` stock indices were removed because the symbols of companies in both sets hadn't match.

     Number of all unique symbols: 1804
     Number of missing symbols: 397
     Number of symbols in dataset:  1407

-As a result removing missing symbols and closing prices dataset has `30551` rows.
+As a result of removing missing symbols and closing prices, the dataset has `30551` rows.

     Old data frame length: 37360
     New data frame length: 30551
     Number of rows deleted:  6809

-The mean score for this dataset is `0.73`, mean closing price is `101.3` and mean return rate is `0.004`.
+The mean score for this dataset is `0.73`, while mean closing price is `101.3` and mean return rate is `0.004`.

 ```python
     #basic statistics